ikod/dlang-requests/README.md

 }
 ```
 #### vibe.d ####
 You can safely use *requests* with vibe.d.
-When *requests* compiled with support for vibe.d sockets, each call to *requests* API can block only current fiber, not thread:
+When *requests* compiled with support for vibe.d sockets (--config=vibed), each call to *requests* API can block only current fiber, not thread:
 ```d
 import requests, vibe.d;